The Prospect Studios

 The Prospect Studios (also known as ABC Television Center [West]) is a lot containing several television studios located at 4151 Prospect Avenue in the Los Feliz neighborhood of Los Angeles, at the corner of Prospect and Talmadge Street (named in honor of silent screen star Norma Talmadge), just east of Hollywood.

-For more than fifty years, this facility served as the West Coast headquarters of the American Broadcasting Company (ABC) before the network moved its main headquarters to the Walt Disney Studios in 1996.
-From 1949 to 1999, ABC-owned Los Angeles television station KABC-TV was also located there.
-The station moved to a new state-of-the-art facility located on a portion of Disney's Grand Central Creative Campus (GC3) in nearby Glendale, California, in December 1999.
-The Walt Disney Company, which acquired ABC, continues to own and operate the facility to this day.
+For over fifty years, this facility served as the home to ABC's West Coast headquarters before the network moved its main headquarters to Walt Disney Studios in 1996.
+After being there since 1949, ABC's Los Angeles station KABC-TV has moved to a new state-of-the-art facility located on a portion of Disney's Grand Central Creative Campus (GC3) in nearby Glendale, California, in December 1999.

+Having acquired ABC's parent company in the mid-1990s, The Walt Disney Company continues to own and operate the facility to this day.

 History

+In 1911, the Vitagraph West Coast studio was established at the beach, at William Rapp's Los Angeles Beer Garden (1875), at 1438 2nd Street, in Santa Monica, but subjected to persistent fog which made filming so difficult that they moved.

-The Vitagraph Studio opened in 1913.
-This studio at Prospect Avenue and Talmadge Street replaced its prior West Coast studio at 1438 2nd Street, Santa Monica.
-The original silent film plant included two daylight film stages, support buildings and many exterior film sets.
+In 1913, the Vitagraph Studio at 4151 Prospect Avenue and Talmadge Street opened, replacing the prior Santa Monica site.
+Originally, the silent film plant included two daylight film stages, support buildings and many exterior film sets.
 The company added another 10 acres to the lot in 1920.
 In the 1920s, production was moved from its East Coast studio.

-In April 1925, Vitagraph's founder Albert Smith sold control in the company to the Warner Brothers.
+In April 1925, one of Vitagraph's founders, Albert Smith, sold control in the company to the Warner Brothers.
 In 1927, the facility became The Warner East Hollywood Annex and was used for many large-scale films.
 Here, in 1927, Warner Bros. shot portions of The Jazz Singer, the first film with synchronised sound, using the Vitaphone process.
 The "interior" club scenes for the film were shot in Stage 5, still located today in the center of the Studio Lot.
 In the 1930s and '40s, Warner Bros. continued to shoot on the Lot using large water tanks, ship and backlot sets.